Need Help? Give us a call.

 Likewise, examining profitability ratios and comparing them with industry KPIs can serve as a wakeup call to the small business owner whose “you have to spend money to make money” mindset is pushing her business toward insolvency.

 Profitability ratios are simple calculations that break down the numbers from your financial statements into percentages.
 The three profitability ratios that are most valuable to small business owners are:

-This ratio tells you how what percentage of your income is actually yours to use to operate your business.
+The gross profit margin ratio tells you what percentage of your income is actually yours to use to operate your business.
 The equation looks like this:

 ((Total Sales – Cost of Goods Sold or Production Costs) / Total Sales) x 100 = Gross Profit Margin